etse/AI-compo-strategic-war/readme.md

 is the map-file to be used and -p 5050 specifies which port the server will listen for incoming connections on.

+The included test-client is a simple client that sends random movement-commands each turn.
+This can be used as a starting point to see how to communicate with the server.

 ## Problem description
 The objective is to create an artificial intelligence that can play the specified game as strategic as possible.
 As the competition goes on bugs in the server might be fixed, and libraries for different